ryan22grady/UFOs/README.md

 ### Summary
 - One drawback of this design is the difficulty for the user to know what parameter to use for the filtering.
 For example to pick a city, the user would have to go through the table a find the city desired for the analysis.
-- A way to address this would be to present drop-down lists including all filter values in place of the input fields.
+- A dropdown list of available cities would help users navigate the site better and assist with calibrating the search
 - Each list would need to update after a parameter is selected in any filter.
 Including a button to clear the filters is also needed.
 The button would be located below the last filter.